 Types of accommodation in Malaysia

 Many types of accommodation are present in Malaysia: large standalone houses, semi-detached and terraced houses, apartments and condominiums.
 Generally, condominiums are most popular with expats, as they are secure and often boast highly sought-after amenities such as gyms and swimming pools.

 Housing prices are reasonable throughout Malaysia, especially when included in a lucrative employment package or when financed by a large expat salary.
 Expats should note, though, that property in central Kuala Lumpur is generally more expensive than in any other area in Malaysia.

-Completely furnished, semi-furnished or unfurnished accommodation is available.
-Expats are warned that 'unfurnished' is sometimes used more literally in Malaysia than in other countries.
+Fully furnished, semi-furnished or unfurnished accommodation is available, though expats should be aware that 'unfurnished' is sometimes used more literally in Malaysia than in other countries.
 The term can refer to places that are completely empty, without kitchen units, stoves or even curtain rails.

 Finding accommodation in Malaysia

 The process of finding property in Malaysia is straightforward.
-Expats can engage the services of a real estate agent to help them find a suitable place to stay, or they can conduct internet searches and check local newspapers and other publications for rental listings.
-It's a very good idea to view a few properties to get a sense of how much to expect to pay for a certain type of space.
+Expats can engage the services of a real-estate agent to help them find a suitable place to stay, or they can conduct internet searches and check local newspapers and other publications for rental listings.
+Estate agents can be especially useful for expats as they have experience in the local property market and knowledge about the various areas.

 Renting accommodation in Malaysia

-Rental agreements are usually signed on a two-year basis, with an option to renew written into the lease.
-For this reason, if unable to commit with 100 percent certainty to the full two years, be sure to have a termination clause written into their rental contract.
+Rental agreements are usually signed on a two-year basis, with an option to renew.
+For this reason, if unable to commit with 100 percent certainty to the full two years, expats should be sure to have a termination clause written into their rental contract.
 This will allow the early breaking of the lease under certain conditions.
 For expats, diplomatic clauses are particularly useful as they

 The tenant will usually be responsible for their own water, electricity, sewerage, phone and internet bills, and might also be required to pay a deposit on these utilities before moving in.